Yasujirō Ozu: Wartime

 On 9 September 1937, at a time when Shochiku was unhappy about Ozu's lack of box-office success, despite the praise he received from critics, the thirty-four-year-old Ozu was conscripted into the Imperial Japanese Army.
 He spent two years in China in the Second Sino-Japanese War.
 He arrived in Shanghai on 27 September 1937 as part of an infantry regiment which handled chemical weapons.
 He started as a corporal, but was promoted to sergeant on 1 June 1938.
 From January until September 1938, he was stationed in Nanjing, where he met Sadao Yamanaka, who was stationed nearby.
 In September, Yamanaka died of illness.
 In 1939, Ozu was dispatched to Hankou, where he fought in the Battle of Nanchang and the Battle of Xiushui River.
 In June, he was ordered back to Japan, arriving in Kobe in July, and his conscription ended on 16 July 1939.

 Some of Ozu's published diaries cover his wartime experiences between 20 December 1938 and 5 June 1939.
 Another diary from his wartime years (陣中日記) he expressly forbade from publication.
 In the published diaries, references are made to his group's participation in chemical warfare (in violation of the Geneva Protocol, though Japan had withdrawn from the League of Nations in 1933) in various entries from March 1939.
-In another entry, he disparagingly compares Chinese soldiers as insects.
+The much-quoted passage comparing Chinese soldiers to insects appears not in the diaries but in an interview, "Ozu Yasujirō senjō-dan," published in Tairiku (September 1939) shortly after his return to Japan.
 Although operating as a military squad leader, Ozu retains his directorial perspective, once commenting that the initial shock and subsequent agony of a man as he is hacked to death is very much like its depiction in period films.